911±¬ÁĎÍř

 3) Plaza de la Independencia (Independence Square)

-If you’re looking for the heart of Quito, this is it.
-Independence Square is a central public area of the city, home to the Carondelet Palace or Presidential Palace, the Metropolitan Cathedral of Quito, the Archbishop’s Palace, and the Municipal Palace.
-It is located in Old Quito Town and is a pedestrian-only area.
+If you’re looking for the heart of Quito, Independence Square captures it.
+Established in the 18th century as a central meeting place, the square is surrounded by historic landmarks including the Carondelet Palace, the Metropolitan Cathedral of Quito, the Archbishop’s Palace, and the Municipal Palace.
+While the square itself is pedestrian-friendly, streets around it are open to vehicles.

 4